xaya/xaya_docs/interface.md

 necessary for the corresponding game engine to step forward in time.
 In particular, the message looks like this:

-    game-block-attach GAMEID DATA
+    game-block-attach json GAMEID DATA

-This allows each game engine to subscribe to `game-block-attach GAMEID` in order to receive exactly the updates relevant to it.
+This allows each game engine to subscribe to `game-block-attach json GAMEID` in order to receive exactly the updates relevant to it.
+The `json` part denotes the format that is used; JSON is the only available for now, but more might be defined in the future.

 The `DATA` part is a JSON object with the relevant information: